Quick Summary: Timing Your First Haircut After a Hair Transplant

 - Day 2: The bandage in the donor area is removed on day 2 post-surgery.
 The donor area can then be gently washed with mild shampoo (which we usually give in the after-care package).

-- Day 4: Only on day 4 can the recipient area (where the grafts were implanted) can be washed.
+- Day 4: Only on day 4 can the recipient area (where the grafts were implanted) be washed.
 More care should be taken as the hair follicles would not have fully established themselves in the scalp.
 This means any harsh handling and any pressure applied on the follicles and scalp can cause the grafts to be dislodged from the scalp, affecting the hair transplant results.

 - 3 Months: Around 3 to 4 months after the transplant, you’ll start seeing new hair growth, giving your hair a fuller appearance.